-Type of information Non-public information c crossing system n Gı uidance Operations (cont.) (d) whether orders of relate bodies corporate of the operator enter the syste and, if so, how conflicts (arising because orders related bodies corporat enter the crossing syste are managed; and (e) how any other conflicts interest that may arise managed corporate of the or enter the system so, how conflicts because orders of (g) the circumstances in which principal (e.g. house account) orders (including orders of a related body corporate) may interact with other orders in the crossing system, and the nature of the principal orders (e.g. proprietary desk, market maker); ne crossing system) naged; and y other conflicts of that may arise are (h) the arrangements for managing conflicts of interest that may arise in relation to the crossing system; (i) the licensed market(s) to which transactions are reported (i.e. ASX 24); (j) whether orders on the crossing system are purged at the end of the trading day or remain on the crossing system until matching or execution next resumes.
-If orders are not purged, the period of time they remain on the crossing system; and (k) how system failures are managed, including when users will be informed and how users' orders will be managed during system failures Fees The fees imposed for orders to Cr rossing system operators should consider including: gain access to the crossing system, or to be matched or executed in the crossing system, and an indication whether those fees differ from (e.g. by being in addition to) the market participant's standard fees (a) disclosure of fees charged by a crossing system operator to allow another crossing system to gain access to the crossing system; (b) disclosure where there are different fees for different types of users (e.g. liquidity providers) and a description of how the different fee arrangements apply in relation to the type of use of the crossing system-we do not expect the actual fee to be disclosed; and sufficient detail to e operations. (c) where there are no additional fees beyond standard commission, this should be disclosed an ex here fees are part of a commission sharing arrangement, and the commission does not depend on a particular eccution venue, then the commission sharing arrangements onto need to be disclosed peration of the crossing system we expect there to be ble a client to identify the key features of the system's ere retail clients use a crossing system, the disclosure to them about the matters in Table 9 is clear, concise and effective.
+Type of information Non-public crossing system information Guidance Operations (cont.) (d) whether orders of related bodies corporate of the operator enter the system and, if so, how conflicts (arising because orders of related bodies corporate enter the crossing system) are managed; and (e) how any other conflicts of interest that may arise are managed (g) the circumstances in which principal (e.g. house account) orders (including orders of a related body corporate) may interact with other orders in the crossing system, and the nature of the principal orders (e.g. proprietary desk, market maker); (h) the arrangements for managing conflicts of interest that may arise in relation to the crossing system; (i) the licensed market(s) to which transactions are reported (i.e. ASX 24); (j) whether orders on the crossing system are purged at the end of the trading day or remain on the crossing system until matching or execution next resumes.
+If orders are not purged, the period of time they remain on the crossing system; and (k) how system failures are managed, including when users will be informed and how users' orders will be managed during system failures Fees The fees imposed for orders to gain access to the crossing system, or to be matched or executed in the crossing system, and an indication whether those fees differ from (e.g. by being in addition to) the market participant's standard fees Crossing system operators should consider including: (a) disclosure of fees charged by a crossing system operator to allow another crossing system to gain access to the crossing system; (b) disclosure where there are different fees for different types of users (e.g. liquidity providers) and a description of how the different fee arrangements apply in relation to the type of use of the crossing system-we do not expect the actual fee to be disclosed; and (c) where there are no additional fees beyond standard commission, this should be disclosed Where fees are part of a commission sharing arrangement, and the commission does not depend on a particular execution venue, then the commission sharing arrangements do not need to be disclosed

+- RG 266.191 When describing the operation of the crossing system we expect there to be sufficient detail to enable a client to identify the key features of the system's operations. - RG 266.192 We expect that, where retail clients use a crossing system, the disclosure to them about the matters in Table 9 is clear, concise and effective.